Office Location: Engineering and Technology Building (E&T), Room A524

 Prof. Taylor Dark: email@example.com

 Political Science is the study of politics, including political institutions, political behavior, and the making and implementation of public policy in settings varying from international to local.
-It is both a science and an art, in the sense that the art of governing is central to political science, but the discipline has taken on many of the methods and characteristics of a science in the last three decades.
+It is both a science and an art, in the sense that the art of governing is central to political science, but the discipline has taken on many of the methods and characteristics of a science in recent decades.

 Political scientists study:

-Comparative politics (politics of other nations)
+- Comparative politics (politics of other nations)

-Public law (the judicial system and basic laws that govern how our government acts)
+- Public law (the judicial system and basic laws that govern how our government acts)

-Political theory (the development of ideas and concepts about politics and government)
+- Political theory (the development of ideas and concepts about politics and government)

-Public administration (how governments administer programs)
+- Public administration (how governments administer programs)

-Public policy (how programs and policies are formulated, implemented and evaluated), and
+- Public policy (how programs and policies are formulated, implemented and evaluated), and

 The mission of the Department of Political Science is to combine teaching, research, and scholarship to educate students to:

-Think critically and systematically about government and politics across local, national, and global settings;
+- Think critically and systematically about government and politics across local, national, and global settings;

-Prepare for successful careers and graduate study in law, public service, politics, international affairs, and numerous other fields;
+- Prepare for successful careers and graduate study in law, public service, politics, international affairs, and numerous other fields;

-To contribute to the discipline of political science through professional participation and scholarly activities in academic and civic communities.
+- Contribute to the discipline of political science through professional participation and scholarly activities in academic and civic communities.